Breakthrough Norovirus-effective Formulation Now Commercially Available

 This first generation product was known commercially as Purell® VF-447.
 Now this Food Code compliant option is known as VF-481 and is formulated on a base of 70% ethyl alcohol.

-Those operators most devastated by norovirus outbreaks, including cruise lines and casinos, are among the early adopters.
+Those operators most devastated by norovirus outbreaks, including cruise lines, casinos and schools, are among the early adopters.

 The innovative research advancements at Emory University resulted in an NSF Leadership Award for their lead scientist, Dr. Christine Moe.
 She was presented the prestigious award March 18, 2008, at the Food Safety Summit in Washington DC.